-Upon signing Colonial Behavioral Health's consent to treatment/services, you are allowing CBH to use and disclose necessary information about you within the agency, and with our business associates in order to provide treatment, receive payments for provided services, report data to required state/federal agencies, and conduct our day-to-day health care operations.
+Upon signing Colonial Behavioral Health's consent to treatment, you are allowing us to use and disclose necessary information about you within the agency and with our business associates in order to provide treatment, receive payments for provided services and conduct our day-to-day health care operations.
 Listed below are some examples of how we use your health information for Treatment, Payment, and Healthcare Operations.